FrameworkComputer/linux-docs/framework13/Ryzen-AI-300-Series.md

-# This is for Ryzen™ AI 300 Series Framework Laptop 13 ONLY.
+# This is for Fedora on the Ryzen™ AI 300 Series Framework Laptop 13 ONLY.

 ## This will: